Chandu-999/sample/README.md

 # sample
  git changes will be here
- bjust wany to know how git hub is wrkng
+ just want to know how git hub is wrkng